Who developed the Traffic Light website?

 - Cloud information security and cloud communication services have been approved by the information security experts of all the parties involved.

-How is the COVID certificate issued?
+How are the Coronavirus Certificates issued?

 Where does information about coronavirus test results and/or about the user's recovery from coronavirus come from?
 How could it be authenticated?